shawn-dsilva/boomer-php-mvc/README.md

 - [x] Login refactor into AJAX.
 - [x] Registration refactor into AJAX.
 - [x] JavaScript refactor from script tags to `.js` files.
-- [x] Modify Router so it can work even with parameterized/ dynamic routes.
+- [x] Modify Router so it can work even with parameterized/dynamic routes.

+## TO-DO
 - [ ] Get username from route parameter, retreive user data, and display it.

 ## Author